sricheta92/sp18-202-avengers/Week1Srum.md

 We finally came into the conclusion with a game titled - Avengers.
 We defined the scope of the project.
 * What I will do today - I researched about the technolgies that could be feasible with our scope.
 I thought of Java.
 * Blocker : finalizing the technology ia a blocker now.

+#### Mangesh
+* What I did yesterday - Discussed my game idea with team.
+Had conversation discussing pros and cons of game idea.
+We finalise one game idea 'Avengers' adventure based game.
+* What I will do today - Researched about the platform available to build the game.
+I came up with the Greenfoot.
+Discussed the pros and cons of suggested technology with team.
+* Blocker - Team had different views about different game building platforms.
+After discussing all platforms, team finalised JavaScript